rasesh02/EliteCode_AI/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+MIT License.

 ## 🙏 Acknowledgments

-- Next.js team for the amazing framework
-- OpenAI for AI-powered features
+- React & Vite teams
-- MongoDB for database services
+- MongoDB
-- Docker for containerization
+- Docker
+- Redis
+- OpenAI (optional AI utilities)

 ## 📞 Support

-If you have any questions or run into issues, please:
+If you have questions or issues:
-1. Check the troubleshooting section
+1. See Troubleshooting above
-2. Search existing GitHub issues
+2. Check existing GitHub issues
-3. Create a new issue with detailed information
+3. Open a new issue with details

 ---